alankent/OrdinaryCartoonMaker/README.md

 few common operations I perform to speed my work up.
 Full cartoon creation is still a lot of additional work beyond this tool.

-## Overview
+## Project structure organization

 I create animated cartoons using Unity Sequences organized into a hierarchy of episode/part/shot.
 Parts are to help group shots logically within an episode.
-I create a new Unity project per location as when I included everything in one project, Unity slowed down quite a lot.
-So to create one episode I may generate a series of shot video clip files in multiple Unity projects.
+I create a new Unity project per location as when I included everything in one project, Unity slowed down too much (I have big location assets, like complete city scenes, from the Unity asset store).
+So to create one episode I generate a series of shot video clip files in multiple Unity projects.

-Each such location project has a `Assets/_LOCAL` directory under which I put my own files related to that location to keep them separated from assets I import from the asset store or similar.
-(I only back up the `_LOCAL` directory.)
-I also have a shared `Assets/_SHARED` package that contains assets I use across multiple location projects, such as character models and various animation clips and C# scripts.
+In each location project I create a `Assets/_LOCAL` directory under which I put my own files related to that location to keep them separated from assets I import from the asset store or similar.
+(I only need to back up the `_LOCAL` directory.)
+I also have a shared `Assets/_SHARED` package that contains assets I use across multiple location projects, such as character models, animation clips, and general C# scripts.
 (This tool started its life there.)

-Each shot typically creates a single video file of a few seconds long (sometimes shots generate multiple video files).
+Each shot typically creates a single video file of a few seconds long.
 I then use video editing software to join the different video clip files.
 To keep things organized, each video clip file has a filename of the form `ep1-10-100` (episode number, part number, shot number).
 Using this numbering scheme makes it easy to gather and sort all the video clips by filename for composing the final video file.
+Sometimes I break the rule and create multiple video clips from a single Sequence, but normally I create a new sequence per shot so I can change camera settings per video clip (e.g. to adjust exposure).

 The Editor window in this tool can